 •Exceptions are occasionally made for work or education.

-The Center is open all day on Saturdays, and on Sundays, the Center closes for morning church services at 8:30 a.m. and reopens following morning services (no later than 1 p.m.)
-Lunch is family style at 1:30 p.m. on Sundays.
+The Center closes for morning church services at 8:30 a.m. and reopens following morning services (no later than 2 p.m.)

 •Men of HOPE are NOT required to attend church services.
 We close so that staff may attend

-•Several local churches provide bus transportation to and from church services.
+•Several local churches provide bus transportation to and from church services if Men wish to

 HOPE is not a drop-in shelter.
 We are a communal home where homeless men may live while they transition back into the housed community and independent living.
 As such,

-•Men of HOPE not eligible for disability are required to obtain and maintain full-time, permanent employment
+•Men of HOPE not eligible for disability obtain and maintain full-time, permanent

-•Men of HOPE eligible for disability are required to actively work toward obtaining disability until granted.
+•Men of HOPE eligible for disability are expected to actively work toward obtaining disability

 •Men of HOPE report their earnings to their Transition Advocate.

-•Men of HOPE may not make frivolous or exorbitant purchases.
+•Men of HOPE should not make frivolous or exorbitant purchases.

-Men of HOPE give back to the community by participating in community service activities and projects.
+Men of HOPE are expected to give back to the community by participating in community service activities and projects.

 If accepted as a Man of HOPE, third party homeless verification is required.

-•This is a document from a third party certifying that you are indeed homeless.
+•This is a document from a third party certifying that he is indeed homeless.

 •It must include the third party’s name and contact information.

-HOPE Center is located across the street from a church; therefore, registered sex offenders may not reside at HOPE.
+HOPE Center is located across the street from a church; therefore, registered sex offenders may not be able to legally reside at HOPE.
 No other criminal conviction, including felonies, will keep one from being accepted as a Man of HOPE.